 🌱 Vegan alternatives: Depending on the application, mica ( mica ), aloe vera ( aloe barbadensis ) and plant-based hyaluronic acid (see above)

-stearic acid | Stearic Acid
+stearic acid | Stearic acid

 Stearic acid acts as an emulsifier and stabilizer in cosmetic products.
 Animal stearic acid is taken from pig stomachs.
 But there are also plant sources.

-🧴 Often in creams and ointments
+🧴 Commonly found in creams and ointments

 🌱 Vegan alternatives: Vegan stearic acid from vegetable oils